anthonytest1/L10n/README.md

 >Localization refers to the adaptation of a product, application or document content to meet the language, cultural and other requirements of a specific target market (a locale).

+**french is the first language of the project, so what you translate will be from French to the language in which you translate.**

 ### How contribute
 **Only the site can be translated for now.**